ryanrhymes/owl_guide/book/apidoc/owl_dense_ndarray_generic.rst

 ``contract1 index_pairs x`` performs indices contraction (a.k.a tensor
 contraction) on ``x``. ``index_pairs`` is an array of contracted indices.

 Caveat: Not well tested yet, use with care!
+Also, consider to use TTGT in future for better perfomance.

 `source code <https://github.com/ryanrhymes/owl/blob/master/src/owl/dense/owl_dense_ndarray_generic.ml#L3560>`__